chrisjsewell/aiida-install/README.md

 We now have multiple profiles set up and you can switch between them.

+Note YAML configuration files can also be used for setting up computers and codes.
+See <https://github.com/aiidateam/aiida-code-registry> for some examples.

 ### Rabbitmq process messaging

 This service is only required when you want to run processes (not to access data).
 [RabbitMQ](https://www.rabbitmq.com/) handles storing what processes are running and enables them to persist e.g. if you turn off your computer.